Hardziyevich/specific-group/README.md

-# Algorithms Structures Patterns

-This tutorial is not a tutorial that intents teach you the language itself, it's a collection of code samples which can be used for better understanding ideas behind the concepts of design patterns, data structures and algorithms.

-It assumes that you are familiar with the language.
+# JAcademy: base

+JAcademy is the project that teaches to program in the java language and to think and an engineer.

 Each topic has small explanation of a problem or an idea and the solution, you can use it as you wish and as you want.